• Update: Select A+FCU services will be unavailable beginning December 15th at 12 Midnight. Read Full Alert

 9. Seasonal Online Employment

-Seasonal workers are very much in demand to help meet the increased foot traffic caused by the holidays.
-But be wary of employment scams aimed at stealing money and personal information – for example, a fabricated work-from-home opportunity could trick you into sharing confidential information, such as your Social Security number, causing you to become a victim of identity theft.
+Seasonal workers are in demand to help meet the increased foot traffic caused by the holidays.
+But be wary of employment scams designed to steal money and personal information – for example, a fabricated work-from-home opportunity could trick you into sharing confidential information, such as your Social Security number, causing you to become a victim of identity theft.

 10. Wi-Fi Replica

-Be cautious when using a public Wi-Fi connection appearing to be offered by a business, since it might allow fraudsters to steal data such as payment information.
+Be cautious when using a public Wi-Fi connection appearing to be made available by a business – fraudsters could hack the network and steal sensitive information such as payment information.

 Never use public Wi-Fi to access personal accounts and always make sure you’re on a secured network.